-Effient may not be right for you.
-Tell your doctor about all of your medical conditions, including if you:
+Before you take Effient, tell your doctor about all of your medical conditions, including if you:

-- have any bleeding problems - have had a stroke or "mini-stroke" (also known as transient ischemic attack or TIA) - are allergic to any medicines, including clopidogrel (Plavix) or ticlopidine hydrochloride (Ticlid) - have a history of stomach ulcers, colon polyps, diverticulosis - have liver problems - have kidney problems - have had any recent severe injury or surgery - plan to have surgery or a dental procedure.
-See "What is the most important information I should know about Effient?" - pregnant, or are planning to get pregnant.
-It is not known if Efficient will harm your baby. - if you are breast-feeding.
-It is not known if Effient passes into your breast-milk.
-You and your doctor should decide if you will take Effient or breast-feed.
+- have any bleeding problems. - have had a stroke or "mini-stroke" (also known as transient ischemic attack or TIA). - are allergic to any medicines, including clopidogrel (Plavix\) or ticlopidine hydrochloride. - have a history of stomach ulcers, colon polyps, diverticulosis. - have liver problems. - have kidney problems. - · have had any recent severe injury or surgery. - plan to have surgery or a dental procedure.
+See "What is the most important information I should know about Effient?" - are pregnant, or are planning to get pregnant.
+It is not known if Effient will harm your baby. - are breastfeeding.
+It is not known if Effient passes into your breast milk.
+You and your doctor should decide if you will take Effient or breastfeed.
 You should not do both without talking with your doctor.